rus0000/jsinheritance/README.md

 This post is actual for ECMA-262 5th edition ECMAScript 5 (ES5) and ECMA-262 6th edition ECMAScript 2015 (ES6)
 ## Motivation
-A lot of incomplete and even wrong info can be found on Internet about JavaScript inheritance.
-I just try to explain it again with help of diagrams.
+A lot of incomplete and even wrong info can be found on Internet about JavaScript prototypal inheritance.
+I will just try to explain it again with help of diagrams.

 JavaScript inheritance understanding is important even if you are not going to use JavaScript OOP patterns, since many of built-in functionality based on inheritance.

 Diagrams notation:
 * Blocks are JavaScript objects
 * Title of the block denotes an accessor to that object
-* All other sections in block are object properties
+* All other sections in a block are properties of this object
 * Arrows are references, with meaning, that given property holds reference to a pointed object.
-Source of arrow is important, it identifies property, but end is not, it always points to the object
+Source of arrow is important, it identifies property, but end is not, it is always points to another object
-* Prototype chain is colored in red
+* Prototype chain, which is used by JS inheritance system is colored in red
-* Built-in porperties may be not listed and shortened to `<built-ins>`
+* Built-in porperties, some times, are not listed and shortened to `<built-ins>`

 ## TL;DR
 <a href="https://raw.githubusercontent.com/rus0000/jsinheritance/master/images/Function-Object.png" target="_blank"><img src="./images/Function-Object.png" width="233" height="154" alt="Function - Object relationship" title="Function - Object relationship"></a>